-The life’s work of Dr. Martin Luther King, Jr. in Birmingham, Alabama; Atlanta, Georgia, and other racial hotspots during the 1950s and 1960s inspired African-Americans throughout the nation, as civil rights dominated the nation’s domestic agenda during the early 1960s.
-President John F. Kennedy sent troops to the University of Mississippi in the fall of 1962 to protect an African-American student, James Meredith, who a Federal court order had enrolled.
-The August 28, 1963 march on Washington D.C. brought approximately 250,000 demonstrators to the nation’s capital, again focusing the nation’s attention on the issue of racial inequality in America.
+The life’s work of Dr. Martin Luther King, Jr. in Birmingham, Alabama; Atlanta, Georgia; and other racial hotspots during the 1950s and 1960s inspired African-Americans throughout the nation as civil rights dominated the nation’s domestic agenda during the early 1960s.
+President John F. Kennedy sent troops to the University of Mississippi in the fall of 1962 to protect an African-American student, James Meredith, whom a Federal court order had enrolled.
+The August 28, 1963, march on Washington D.C. brought approximately 250,000 demonstrators to the nation’s capital, again focusing the nation’s attention on the issue of racial inequality in America.

 Less than a month later, on July 2, 1964, President Johnson signed the most comprehensive civil rights act in the nation’s history.
-The new act enlarged federal power to protect voting rights, provide open access for all to public facilities, sue to end lagging school desegregation, and ensure equal job opportunities in businesses and unions with more than 25 persons.
-In promoting the Civil Rights Act in his first state of the Union message earlier in the year, President Johnson said, “Unfortunately, many Americans live on the outskirts of hope, some because of their poverty and some because of their color, and all too many because of both.”
-To lift the hopes of such people, President Johnson proposed declaring a “…war on poverty in America.”
-Congress endorsed the war in August 1964 by appropriating nearly $1 billion for 10 antipoverty programs, such as a Job Corps to train underprivileged youths, a work training program to employ them, an adult education program, and a domestic peace corps, all to be administered by the newly created Office of Economic Opportunity.
+The new act enlarged federal power to protect voting rights, provide open access to public facilities, sue to end lagging school desegregation, and ensure equal job opportunities in businesses and unions with more than 25 persons.
+In promoting the Civil Rights Act in his first State of the Union message earlier in the year, President Johnson said, “Unfortunately, many Americans live on the outskirts of hope, some because of their poverty and some because of their color, and all too many because of both.”
+To lift such people’s hopes, President Johnson proposed declaring a “…war on poverty in America.”
+Congress endorsed the war in August 1964 by appropriating nearly $1 billion for ten antipoverty programs, such as a Job Corps to train underprivileged youths, a work training program to employ them, an adult education program, and a domestic peace corps, all to be administered by the newly created Office of Economic Opportunity.

-Resistance to the gains in civil rights for Africa-Americans was formidable.
-In defiance of the 14th and 15th amendments to the U.S. Constitution, force and intimidation dating from the previous century sustained the system of racial segregation until the civil rights acts of the 1960s.
-In 1866 race riots erupted in Memphis, Tennessee, and Vicksburg, Mississippi.
-On July 30th of the same year, over 40 African-American delegates were killed in New Orleans during a meeting at the Mechanic Institute Building to reconvene the state’s constitutional convention.
+Resistance to the gains in civil rights for African Americans was formidable.
+In defiance of the 14th and 15th Amendments to the U.S. Constitution, force and intimidation dating from the previous century sustained the system of racial segregation until the Civil Rights Acts of the 1960s.
+In 1866, race riots erupted in Memphis, Tennessee, and Vicksburg, Mississippi.
+On July 30 of the same year, over 40 African-American delegates were killed in New Orleans during a meeting at the Mechanic Institute Building to reconvene the state’s constitutional convention.
 In 1873, over 300 African-Americans were killed by white supremacists in Grant Parish, Louisiana, resulting from a disputed election in what has been called “…the worst incident of mass racial violence in the Reconstruction period.

-“They killed them, but they can’t kill the summer, and what we’re doing to do this summer.
+“They killed them, but they can’t kill the summer and what we’re doing to do this summer.
 They can’t kill our spirit, only our bodies.
-They’ll find out what they did when they murdered our people, our brothers.
+They’ll discover what they did when they murdered our people, our brothers.
 They’ll find that they made us strong, that we’ll beat them sooner because of what they’ve done.
 The whole nation will rally round — but even more important, we’ll rally round.”

-Other examples further set the tone of the tumultuous 1960’s civil rights struggles.
-In 1964, Fannie Lou Hamer of Ruleville, Mississippi, drew national attention for her work as a civil rights organizer and her futile attempts to seat the Mississippi Freedom Democratic Party delegates at the Democratic Party’s presidential nomination convention in Atlantic City.
-Throughout the summer of the same year, Freedom Schools staffed by northerners enrolled thousands of young African-Americans and voter registration drives during the summer, known as Freedom Summer.
-They brought many disfranchised African-Americans to the ballot box for the first time.
+Other examples further set the tone of the tumultuous 1960s civil rights struggles.
+In 1964, Fannie Lou Hamer of Ruleville, Mississippi, drew national attention for her civil rights organizer work and futile attempts to seat the Mississippi Freedom Democratic Party delegates at the Democratic Party’s presidential nomination convention in Atlantic City.
+Throughout the summer of the same year, Freedom Schools, staffed by northerners, enrolled thousands of young African Americans and voter registration drives during the summer, known as Freedom Summer.
+They brought many disfranchised African Americans to the ballot box for the first time.
 A Mississippi sheriff objected to the presence of civil rights workers from the North, whom he looked upon as busybodies and interlopers, declaring: “Ninety-five percent of our blacks are happy.”
 In response, some 20 rural African-Americans in his county wrote or dictated letters indicating grievances.
 One wrote:

 The failure of many Southern states to enforce the voter registration provisions of the Civil Rights Act resulted in an upsweep of civil rights demonstrations, one of the most notable occurred in Alabama.
-In February 1965, Martin Luther King, Jr. and over 700 other African-Americans were arrested in Selma.
+In February 1965, Martin Luther King, Jr. and over 700 other African Americans were arrested in Selma.
 A month later, Alabama state troopers frustrated an attempted civil rights march from Selma to Montgomery, the state capital.
-On March 20th, President Lyndon Johnson ordered the Alabama National Guard to protect the marchers after Governor George Wallace earlier refused to protect them.
-A procession of approximately 25,000 African-Americans and whites from all over the country began.
+On March 20, President Lyndon Johnson ordered the Alabama National Guard to protect the marchers after Governor George Wallace earlier refused to protect them.
+A procession of approximately 25,000 African Americans and whites from all over the country began.